NateChoe1/reverse-proxy/README.md

-# reverse-proxy docker image
+# reverse proxy docker image

-This is the reverse-proxy that lives behind [natechoe.dev](https://natechoe.dev) and [agilesalt.net](https://agilesalt.net).
+This is the reverse proxy that lives behind [natechoe.dev](https://natechoe.dev) (my website) and [agilesalt.net](https://agilesalt.net) (my Dad's website).
 Both sites have a single public IP address.

 ## Instructions

 1. Have a machine ("amdserver") where you can run docker.
-Make sure ports 80 and 443 are available.
+Make sure ports 80 and 443 are available
-2. Set up your router to forward 80 and 443 to the amdserver.
+2. Set up your router to forward 80 and 443 to amdserver
 3. On amdserver, clone this repo.
 4. Set CERTBOT\_AGREE="y" in `docker-compose.yml`
 4. Put your domain names into artifacts/domains